 Amend Clause 8.10 as follows:

-8.10 The Panel shall, in respect of each Party and as soon as reasonably practicable after the start of each Quarter;
+8.10 The Panel shall, in respect of each Party and within 7 days after the start of each Quarter;

 8.10.1 calculate the Panel’s best estimate (by reference to the Approved Budget) of that Party’s Cost Contribution (together with VAT thereon, if applicable) in respect of that Quarter; and

 8.10.2 arrange for an invoice or other statement, on such terms as the Panel may from time to time prescribe, for an amount equal to such estimate to be sent to that Party.
+Such invoices shall separately identify Recoverable Costs for TRAS Liabilities and the energy theft tip off service.
+Such invoices shall be sent by post, by email, or by post and email, as specified by the receiving Party from time to time (or, where no preference has been specified, by post only).
+Such invoices shall ordinarily be payable within 30 days, or within such shorter period as the Panel may specify for TRAS Liabilities.

 Add the following new clauses after Clause 8.11: